HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Model: Proposed Method: HouseCrafter

-We fine-tune the UNet of the \verb|StableDiffusion v1.5|~\cite{rombach2021highresolution} to leverage its powerful generation capacity obtained from training on web-scale data.
-Specifically, given the 2D floorplan $L$, the already generated depth images $\{D_i^r\}_{i=1}^{N_r}$ and the latent features of already generated RGB images $\{\rvx_i^r\}_{i=1}^{N_r}$ at certain poses $\{\rmP_i^r\}_{i=1}^{N_r}$ as references, the goal of our novel view synthesis model is to denoise the latents of RGB-D images $\{(\rvx_j^n, \rvd_j^n)\}_{j=1}^{N_n}$ at the novel poses $\{\rmP_j^n\}_{j=1}^{N_n}$. $N_r$ and $N_n$ denote the number of reference and novel images, respectively.
-Both the reference pose $\rmP_i^r$ and novel pose $\rmP_j^n$ are in the $SE(3)$ space.
+The core of our approach is the novel view RGB-D image generation module guided by the input floorplan.
+Specifically, we modify and fine-tune the UNet of the \verb|StableDiffusion v1.5|~\citep{rombach2022sd} to repurpose its powerful generation capacity obtained from training on web-scale data for our setting while keeping their VAE frozen.
+Specifically, given the 2D floorplan $L$, and the already generated RGB and depth images $\{(\imagenotation_i^r, \depthnotation_i^r)\}_{i=1}^{N_r}$ at poses $\{\campose_i^r\}_{i=1}^{N_r}$ as references, the goal of our novel view synthesis model is to generate RGB-D images $\{(\imagenotation_j^n, \depthnotation_j^n)\}_{j=1}^{N_n}$ at the novel poses $\{\campose_j^n\}_{j=1}^{N_n}$.
+Here $N_r$ and $N_n$ denote the number of reference and novel images, respectively.

-For the reference RGB image $I_i^r$, we use a lightweight image encoder~\citep{woo2023convnext} to get its latent $\rvx_i^r$.
-The latent $\rvd_j^n$ is obtained by replicating the single-channel target depth image into 3 channels and normalizing the depth value to $[-1, 1]$ then passing through the VAE encoder.
-In this way, we can use the pre-trained VAE to encode it just like an RGB image.
-At the novel pose $\rmP_j^n$, the RGB and depth latents $\rvx_j^n$ and $\rvd_j^n$ are gradually denoised in $T$ steps starting from pure Gaussian noises.
-Finally, the latents are fed into the VAE decoder to get the RGB and depth images.
-In this section, we omit the denoising step for brevity.